Case12

 Calcium ion sensor Case12

-- Recommended for monitoring change of calcium concentration inside living cells
+- Recommended for monitoring changes in Ca2+ concentration inside living cells

-Case12 is a high dynamic range genetically encoded fluorescent sensor for detection of intracellular Ca2+ changes [Souslova et al., 2007].
-The sensor allows direct measurement of changes of calcium concentration in a physiological range from hundred nanomoles to micromoles with a high signal-to-noise ratio.
-Binding of Ca2+ is fast and reversible, allowing monitoring high-frequency-Ca2+ oscillations.
+Case12 is a high dynamic range genetically encoded fluorescent sensor for direct measurement of changes of intracellular Ca2+ under various physiological and pathological conditions [Souslova et al., 2007].
+The sensor is sensitive to changes of calcium concentration in a physiological range from a hundred nanomoles to micromoles with a high signal-to-noise ratio.
+Binding of Ca2+ is fast and reversible, allowing monitoring of high-frequency Ca2+ oscillations.
 In response to Ca2+ concentration rise, Case12 shows up to 12-fold increase of fluorescence brightness.
 Fluorescence of Case12 is characterized by single excitation/emission maxima peaked at 491/516 nm.

 Case12 is recommended for monitoring change of calcium concentration inside living cells during various physiological and pathological conditions.